sminerport/sminerport/README.md

 - [**Boston Housing Analysis**](#5-boston-housing-analysis) - A comprehensive analysis of the Boston Housing dataset using various regression models, providing valuable insights into the housing market in Boston.
 - [**Universal-EDA**](#6-universal-eda) - A Python library that provides an easy-to-use interface for Exploratory Data Analysis (EDA) and data loading, supporting various datasets.
 - [**Sequence Prediction ANN**](#7-sequence-prediction-ann) - A Python implementation of a simple Artificial Neural Network (ANN) for predicting the next number in a given sequence, using NumPy and scikit-learn.
+- [**Naive Bayes Golf Prediction**](#8-naive-bayes-golf-prediction) - A Python implementation of a Naive Bayes classifier for predicting golf play based on the weather outlook, demonstrating the Laplacian correction technique, and incorporating UML diagrams for clear understanding.

 ### 1. [K-Nearest Neighbors Classifier](https://github.com/sminerport/iris-knn-classifier)